masterdesky/presentations/cosmology/rotating-universe/script.md

 Now there is an even more growing disagreement on how to approach these conflicts.

-Some cosmologists argue that they can be ironed out in the confines of the 'Lambda-CDM' model.
-Some of these people believe that they are due to systematic errors in the observations, while others say the discrepancies can be tackled by introducing new physical phenomena that explains them.
-On the other hand, there is another growing group of people, who think that the conflicts are very real and the 'Lambda-CDM' model should be replaced with a entirely new one.
-But we all know, you can't just push new ideas through the scientific community, so despite all problems, the LCDM model still holds strong.
+Some argue that they are due to systematic errors in the observations, others say the discrepancies can be tackled by introducing new physical phenomena that explains them.
+But there is also another growing group of people, who think that the conflicts are very real and the 'Lambda-CDM', our 'standard model of cosmology' should be replaced with an entirely new one.

-And although the group of István Csabai already had a proposal for a new model in 2017, which they called the 'AvERA' model, in this project we went with the 'introducing a new physical phenomenon' option; namely a sheer-free, rigid-body rotation of the universe.
+The group of István Csabai already had a proposal for a new model in 2017, which they called the 'AvERA' model and it tries to describe the universe without the need of dark energy.
+However, in this project we went with the 'introducing a new physical phenomenon' option; namely a sheer-free, rigid-body rotation of the universe.

 Whatever that means...